STRETCH & REST CARE for the wellness warrior

 Done right, you’ll walk out of your Pilates session a different person than going in.
 You’ll feel taller, calmer, centered...
 EMPOWERED.

-Pilates is an art form like martial arts or dance so knowing the history and purpose behind the exercises will help you experience the full benefits of it.
+Pilates is an art form like martial arts or dance.
+Knowing the history and purpose behind the exercises will help you experience the full benefits of it.

 Just like dance, the more you practice Pilates, the more you perfect it and it becomes a lifestyle.

 The first step is learning the movement pattern for each exercise then you progress to focusing on your form from head to toe while executing each exercise.